 This bowl features a human form as its central design element.
 The large figure at the center of the interior of the bowl has a crosshatched rectangular body of four columns and 16 rows forming a grid; each square features an imbedded dot.
 Four similar figures with 3-row by 8-column rectangular bodies grace the outside of the bowl.

 Figurative painting is not common on Hopi-Tewa pottery, and so I wondered about the inspiration for this design.
 Mike McMullen and I visited Nyla in her home on 10/11/13 and I showed her a photograph of 2012-26.
 She recognized it as a bowl she made “years ago.”
 She laughed to see it again, and said she got the idea for the design “out of a book,” which she immediately pulled out of a basket of books.
-Re-Creating The World: Painted Ceramics of the Prehistoric Southwest displays the pottery collection of Bill Schenck, a well-known painter (Moulard 2002).
-Plate 49 of the book displays a Salado bowl with an image adopted by Nyla on bowl 2012-26.
-Nyla has modified the face and hands of the ancient image and increased the number of crosshatched rectangles in the torso, but the form of her central image on bowl 2012-26 is very similar to that on the ancient pot.
-The Salado culture flourished in east central Arizona from about 1270 CE to about 1450 CE.
-Salado ceramics are typically ordered and balanced (Moulard 2002:106).
+Re-Creating The World: Painted Ceramics of the Prehistoric Southwest (text by Barbra Moulard, 2002) displays the pottery collection of Bill Schenck, a well-known painter and was published by him.
+Plate 49 of the book displays a Salado bowl [1275-1325 CE] with an image Nyla said she adapted for bowl 2012-26.
+Nyla’s bowl 2012-26 has a design that is very similar to, but not an exact copy of, this ancient bowl.

-Moulard writes, “The iconography (of the Salado pot that inspired Nyla) has many not-too-subtle associations with the spiritual world of the dead.
+In this 2002 book Moulard wrote: “The iconography (of the pot that inspired Nyla) has many not-too-subtle associations with the spiritual world of the dead.
 The splayed human figure with serrated teeth or grimace seems to be a theme…This figure has aspects similar to the Pueblo (Hopi) death deity Masau’wu, who owns the surface of the earth and leases it to the Pueblo.
 The figure has likewise been equated with the Mesoamerican deity, Flayed One, of the east.
-Both the Pueblo and Mesoamerican deities are not only associated with earth and agricultural renewal, but also with sacrifice and death” (2002:105).
+Both the Pueblo and Mesoamerican deities are not only associated with earth and agricultural renewal, but also with sacrifice and death (2002:105).”

 McCreery and Malotki also show a drawing of a bowl found at Homol’ovi (an ancestral Hopi village) that has a design much like that on Nyla’s bowl (1994:59).